Is Squarespace right for your foundation, charity or nonprofit organization website?

 How complicated is your website design structure?

-Now, much of the time, a skilled web designer and content strategist can help you develop a tight, more shallow website structure (and that’s something I strongly urge owners of all websites to do, regardless of platform), but sometimes you really do need that third level of navigation and you simply cannot do it with Squarespace–it’s not how the system was built.
+Now, much of the time, a skilled web designer and content strategist can help you develop a tight, strategic website structure (and that's something I strongly urge owners of all websites to do, regardless of platform), but sometimes you really do need that third level of navigation and you simply cannot do it with Squarespace—it's not how the system was built.

-So, before you get too far into the process, your website committee or marketing team should sit down and outline your current site (if you have one) and take a hard look at your content, what you need and how it’s structured.
-Be ruthless and focus on what your target audience needs–not what you, the insiders, want.
+So, before you get too far into the process, your website committee or marketing team should sit down and outline your current site (if you have one) and take a hard look at your content, what you need and how it's structured.
+Be ruthless and focus on what your target audience needs—not what you, the insiders, want.
+I highly recommend you consider working with a website strategist like myself to facilitate this process if your website needs significant transformation.

 What's your nonprofit website's page count?

-This can be circumvented by housing some of your content in blogs, portfolios, or galleries–or even hacking the ecommerce system for this purpose, but it’s definitely something you need to plan for (I’d recommend talking to an expert to evaluate your site if this is the path you’re considering–even if you’re going to DIY it, there are other considerations you’ll need to dig into as well).
+This can be circumvented by housing some of your content in blogs, portfolios, or galleries—or even hacking the ecommerce system for this purpose, but it's definitely something you need to plan for (I'd recommend talking to an expert to evaluate your site if this is the path you're considering--even if you're going to DIY it, there are other considerations you'll need to dig into as well).

 Does your nonprofit have a clear brand identity?

-People are often attracted to Squarespace because the template library is so visually stunning–that’s as much due to the beautiful photography and visual brand examples they source as anything!
+People are often attracted to Squarespace because the template library is so visually stunning--that's as much due to the beautiful photography and visual brand examples they source as anything!

-Unfortunately, I often have folks approach me who use examples they’ve seen in the Squarespace website template library that simply don’t have the assets to create a knock-out, visually intensive site.
+Unfortunately, I often have folks approach me who use examples they've seen in the Squarespace website template library that simply don't have the assets to create a knock-out, visually intensive site.
+This is a solvable problem, but you need to plan and budget for it.

-My client Friends of the Library didn’t have any photography or graphics beyond their logo.
+My past client Friends of the Library didn't have any photography or graphics beyond their logo.
 But this was a surmountable obstacle because they planned for this very situation.
-We built curation of stock imagery that had a bookish Portland vibe but didn’t look “stock,” so they could have splashy banner images and achieve that look that draws many people into Squarespace.
+We built curation of stock imagery that had a bookish Portland vibe but didn't look "stock," so they could have splashy banner images and achieve that look that draws many people into Squarespace.

-Ashli also created some fun icons to go along with their site which, again, helped their brand feel cohesive and their website shine, which can make a big difference between a generic charitable website and one that really catches the eye of potential supporters.
+We also created some fun icons to go along with their site which, again, helped their brand feel cohesive and their website shine, which can make a big difference between a generic charitable website and one that really catches the eye of potential supporters.

 Plan on budgeting $10 - $30 each for imagery—that can be a substantial line item, I know.
 The good news is that you can repurpose that imagery on social media or in printed materials, if your image license allows it.
 There are also some fabulous free stock photo resources out there as well!

-Who needs access to edit your website?
+Who needs access to edit your nonprofit website?

 This is something that a lot of my clients who are in medium-larger organizations are surprised by, but in Squarespace your options for giving others access is a bit limited (albeit manageable).
-Basically, your choices are:

 • Site Administrator - User has full access to the website but cannot transfer ownership